Idle Detection

 }

-3. (Optional) Use IdleDetectionComponent
+Example 5: Use IdleDetectionComponent

-Furthermore, we provide a component in clr-lift that displays a Clarity modal dialog when the user is idle.
+We provide a component in clr-lift that displays a Clarity modal dialog when the user is idle.
 The dialog will appear when the idle-detection phase concludes and start counting down.
 Once the countdown ends, you can hook into the timeout handler in your component to perform custom logic such as clearing the localStorage token and redirecting the user to the login page.

 The parameters idleDurationInSeconds and timeoutDurationInSeconds are optional.
 When these parameters are passed, they will overwrite the configuration passed by provideIdleDetectionConfig.